 In these situations, the problems associated with liposuction in very thin people (ie liposuction defects) are not worth the risk of achieving minimal fat coverage.
 Also, people that are naturally very thin will not retain the fat well.

-Having hybrid breast augmentation in Sydney
+Having hybrid breast augmentation or reconstruction in Sydney

 Dr Simone is one of the most experienced breast fat grafting surgeons in Australia.
 She has been regularly performing this procedure for over 10 years.